apache/spark/docs/mllib-ann.md

 # Conclusion

-The 'AritificalNeuralNetwork' class implements a Artificial Neural Network (ANN), using the LBFGS algorithm.
-It takes as input an RDD of input/output values of type 'Vector', and returns an object of type 'ArtificialNeuralNetworkModel' containing the parameters of the trained ANN.
-The 'ArtificialNeuralNetworkModel' object can also be used to calculate results after training.
+The "ArtificialNeuralNetwork" class implements a Artificial Neural Network (ANN), using the LBFGS algorithm.
+It takes as input an RDD of input/output values of type "(Vector,Vector)", and returns an object of type "ArtificialNeuralNetworkModel" containing the parameters of the trained ANN.
+The "ArtificialNeuralNetworkModel" object can also be used to calculate results after training.

 The training of an ANN can be interrupted and later continued, allowing intermediate inspection of the results.